YourNiceCv

 Equity/SharesCrucial in startups where cash is tight but potential upside is high.

-In the UK job market, your "total reward package" often carries more value than the gross salary figure alone.
-Tax efficiency and lifestyle benefits can significantly boost your real-world income.
+In the US job market, your "total compensation package" often carries more value than base salary alone.
+Benefits can add 20-40% to your total comp.

 Quantify Your Achievements

 Numbers strengthen your negotiation position.
-Our CV builder helps you showcase your impact.
+Our resume builder helps you showcase your impact.

 5. Common Negotiation Mistakes (Do's and Don'ts)